Roko Baturina

-Roko Baturina (born 20 June 2000) is a Croatian professional footballer who plays as a forward for Danish 1st Division club AC Horsens, on loan from Gil Vicente.
+Roko Baturina (born 20 June 2000) is a Croatian professional footballer who plays as a forward for Swiss Challenge League club Aarau.

 Career

 In August 2017, Baturina joined Dinamo Zagreb together with his younger brothers Martin and Marin.

 On 17 July 2020, Baturina was signed by Nemzeti Bajnokság I club Ferencváros.
 After playing 20 league games and winning the Hungarian championship in the 2020–21 season, he spent the following two seasons on loan at Ekstraklasa side Lech Poznań, Slovenian PrvaLiga side NK Maribor, and Segunda División side Racing de Santander, respectively.

 On 20 July 2023, Baturina moved to Portugal, signing a four-year contract with Primeira Liga club Gil Vicente.
 On 15 January 2024, after having scored 3 goals and provided an assist in 19 appearances in all competitions for the Barcelos-based side, he returned to Racing on loan until the end of the season.

 On 22 July 2024, Baturina was loaned to fellow Spanish second division side Málaga, for one year.

 On transfer deadline day, September 1, 2025, Baturina transferred to the Danish 1st Division club AC Horsens on a loan deal until the end of the season.